Courseiva

 Why this answer

-Option C is correct because reducing the maximum connections in the parameter group and rebooting immediately limits the active connections, preventing the database from being overwhelmed.
-Option A is wrong because modifying the security group does not affect the number of connections.
-Option B is wrong because increasing the instance size may help but takes time to provision.
+Option B is wrong because modifying the security group does not affect the number of connections, only the allowed sources.
+Option C is wrong because increasing the instance size may take time to provision and does not immediately address the connection spike.

 Multi-Selecteasy